asriv003/Feature-Selection-Project/README.md

 # CS205 Feature Selection
 Project for CS205
 #Problem Statement
-Nearest neighbor algorithm is very simple, yet very competitive classification algorithm.
-But it is very sensitive to irrelevant features which can degrade the accuracy of the classifier.
 Given a Dataset we have to find out the most importance features present in the data.
 We have to use following searches/methods to find out relevant features.